nirnejak/nextjs-typescript-starter/README.md

 ## Additional Packages Used

-- Tailwind CSS - for styling
+- Tailwind CSS - for styling(with typography plugin)
 - Framer Motion - for animations
 - Akar Icons - library for rounded icons
 - Sonner - for toast messages